 Stressed?
 Many things happen during college life that can increase stress.
 Trying to balance everything – good academic performance, social life, family obligations, employment, activities, etc. – can be tough.
 First, understand and remember why you are here and keep reminding yourself of that (graduate, get into a desired career, self sufficient income, etc).
 Second, remember you are here for yourself and not anyone else.
 Realizing that you choose to pursue this degree is an important factor in your success.
-You do not have to be an ME student/at Michigan Tech/pursuing an engineering career/etc. You are choosing to do these things and your daily choices need to support that long-term choice.
+Your daily choices need to support that long-term choice.

 - Establish personal priorities that will allow you to perform well academically and meet your goals.

 - How do the daily and weekly choices you make affect the short and long term goals you have set for yourself?